 What did you learn through traveling?

 “Traveling showed me what life outside of America is like.
 There are cultures very different from our own.
 Traveling gave me the best memories of being with my family.
-In Spain and the mediterranean, they have siestas—which is taking a break out of the day.
-Americans are about “work, work work” so this siesta was different.
+In Spain and the Mediterranean, they have siestas—taking a break out of the day.
+Americans are about “work, work, work” so this siesta was different.
 There were no restaurants open to go to.
 It showed me that some countries prioritize leisure and family time more.”

 What were the pros and cons of traveling?

 “I realized America has certain conveniences like 24 hour grocery stores.
 Our roads and parking are better in America.
 Our van practically got stuck between buildings in Seville.”

 “I think my favorite trip itinerary was: Switzerland, Italy, Austria, Lichtenstein, France, Germany, England and Greece a few years ago because I like being in the Mediterranean and close to the sea.
 Greece is my favorite country and that was our last stop on this trip.”

 What was the most exotic trip you’ve taken?

 “India was the most exotic trip I took because it’s a total 180 from America.
 There wasn’t a lot of English spoken and we didn’t eat the street food.
 It was definitely a third world country.”